Admissions Categories & Program Options

 We have partnered with Dalhousie's Master of Business Administration (MBA), Master of Health Administration (MHA), Master of Public Administration (MPA) and Master of Information (MI) programs to allow students the opportunity to earn two degrees - a JD and a Master’s Degree - in four years instead of five.

-To be admitted to our combined degree programs, you must satisfy the entrance requirements of both the JD and Master’s Degree program and apply for each program separately.
+To be admitted to our combined degree programs, an applicant must satisfy the entrance requirements of both the JD and Master’s Degree program and apply for each program separately.

 Learn more about applying to combined degree programs.